 Since federal law still prohibits the prescription of marijuana, a doctor who prescribes this could be at risk under federal laws which could potentially affect their license.

 The short answer is Alabama does not allow any prescription for marijuana itself but allows a very narrow exception when a person is diagnosed with debilitating epilepsy by the Department of neurology at the University of Alabama and, any prescription would only be for the Cannabidiol derivative of marijuana.

-The law does not exactly make the possession of Cannabidiol legal; rather it allows a valid prescription from the University of Alabama to be raised as a defense against a possession of marijuana charge.
+The law does not exactly make the possession of Cannabidiol legal; rather it allows a valid prescription from the University of Alabama to be raised as a defense against possession of marijuana charge.

-At the present time the answer is no. Possession of a marijuana card or a marijuana prescription from another state is no defense to any marijuana related crimes.
+At the present time, the answer is no. Possession of a marijuana card or a marijuana prescription from another state is no defense to any marijuana-related crimes.

 This means a person with a valid marijuana card or prescription from another state cannot use that as a defense to a possession of marijuana charge in Alabama.
 Alabama will not recognize or give credit to a marijuana card or prescription from another state.

-Law Offices Of Segal & Segal ?
+Law Offices Of Segal & Segal?
 Madison County Marijuana Defense Attorney

-The Huntsville criminal defense attorneys of Law Offices Of Segal & Segal zealously defend individuals facing any marijuana charge, including sale of marijuana to a minor, misdemeanor marijuana possession, or felony marijuana.
+The Huntsville criminal defense attorneys of Law Offices Of Segal & Segal zealously defend individuals facing any marijuana charge, including the sale of marijuana to a minor, misdemeanor marijuana possession, or felony marijuana.